nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

                              building instance here.
 If left blank
                              then we assume the upstream meter is in the same building as this meter.
-:site_meter: (boolean): True if this is a site meter (i.e. furthest
+:site_meter: (boolean): required and set to True if this is a site
-             upstream meter) otherwise not required.
+             meter (i.e. furthest upstream meter) otherwise not required.

 .. _ElecMeter-room: